Categories: Stock Markets

 Expiration DateThe date by which the option must be exercised.
 If not exercised, it becomes worthless.

-In the MoneyA call option with a strike price below the current stock price, or put option above it.
+In the MoneyA call option with a strike price below the current stock price, or a put option above it.

 Out of the MoneyA call option with a strike price above the current stock price, or a put option below it.